HPAS

 SUB UNIT–1: Disaster Management

-• Social and Environmental impacts of disasters
+• Social and Environmental impacts

 • Disaster profile of the country